London Interbank Offered Rate Information

 Unlike loans, an industry-wide, streamlined solution to replace LIBOR exists for derivatives transactions.
-The International Swaps and Derivatives Association or “ISDA” has created a dual-pronged approach to insert robust LIBOR fallback terms in all derivatives, and this includes (i) an amendment to the 2006 ISDA Definitions, which automatically applies to derivatives transactions executed on and after January 25, 2021, and (ii) a protocol incorporating such amendments into derivatives transactions executed prior to January 25, 2021.
+The International Swaps and Derivatives Association or “ISDA” has created a dual-pronged approach to insert robust LIBOR fallback terms in all derivatives.
+This includes (i) an update to the 2006 ISDA Definitions, which automatically applies to derivatives transactions executed on and after January 25, 2021, that incorporate such Definitions, and (ii) a protocol incorporating such amendments into derivatives transactions executed prior to January 25, 2021.

-The fallback terms that will be inserted into derivatives transactions via the ISDA amendment and Protocol state that when LIBOR stops being published by the ICE Benchmark Administration, or when the FCA has determined that LIBOR is no longer representative of the underlying London interbank market, LIBOR will be replaced by compounded SOFR plus a mathematical adjustment published by Bloomberg.
+The fallback terms that will be inserted into derivatives transactions via the ISDA amendment and Protocol state that when LIBOR stops being published by the ICE Benchmark Administration, or when the FCA (Financial Conduct Authority) has determined that LIBOR is no longer representative of the underlying London interbank market, LIBOR will be replaced by Compounded SOFR plus a mathematical adjustment published by Bloomberg.

 What Do I Need to Do Now?

-Every LIBOR-based credit facility and interest rate swap that extends beyond 2021 will need to include robust fallback terms to account for the transition away from LIBOR.
+Every LIBOR-based credit facility and interest rate swap that extends beyond June 30, 2021 will include robust fallback terms to account for the transition away from LIBOR.
 Without these fallback terms, there is significant uncertainty and the potential for disagreement between loan parties on how to replace LIBOR when it stops being published or is deemed as no longer “representative” by the FCA.

-Each client will need to work with First Business Bank to ensure that its LIBOR-based loans and derivative transactions, whether already executed or to-be-executed, incorporate the appropriate fallback terms.
-To accomplish this, First Business Bank will contact our clients to (i) execute simple bilateral amendments to existing loan documentation, (ii) adhere to the ISDA protocol (discussed above), and (iii) insert the appropriate LIBOR fallback terms in new loan documentation.
+First Business Bank is working with each client to ensure that its LIBOR-based loans and derivative transactions, whether already executed or to-be-executed, incorporate the appropriate fallback terms.
+To accomplish this, the Bank is contacting its customers to (i) execute simple bilateral amendments to existing loan documentation, (ii) adhere to the ISDA protocol (discussed above), and (iii) insert the appropriate LIBOR fallback terms in new loan documentation.